sree1995/module-one-final-project-guidelines-nyc-web-060418/README.md

 4. add company                           adds a company from the list to your portfolio
 5. create company                        adds a company to the list and adds the company to your portfolio
 6. delete company                        removes company from your portfolio list
+7. list all analysts                     analysts in database
+8. list my analysts                      lists analysts you follow
+9. add analyst                           follow an analyst from the list
+10. create analyst                       add an analyst to the list and follow them
+11. delete analyst                       unfollow an analyst
-7. help                                  lists commands available
+12. help                                 lists commands available
-8. logout                                log out of this account
+13. logout                               log out of this account